hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 Note: The $6000 <a href="https://www.voltera.io/">Voltera.io </a> is a possible educational solution for at school PCB production.<img src="https://user-images.githubusercontent.com/5605614/176255114-435ef8c9-1989-4761-ae3b-daebea51492f.png" width="50" /> <br>

 # My Solution #2 (Cost)
 This is only cheaper since most students have a cell phone!
 I think we could do the machine learning on a cell phone using TensorflowJS and then use UsbSerial to connect any microcontroller like the Nano 33 Ble Sense or the $5 Seeedstudio XIAO.
-This has lots of teaching portential and is my main research area at present.
+This has lots of teaching potential and is my main research area at present.
 Edgeimpulse even outputs a WASM for the web.
 <hr>

 #### 12